 Certain phases are pre-defined based on the template ‘kind’ you selected earlier.
 These pre-defined phases are designed to assist your process, though you can rename these by clicking the ‘edit phase’ button and filling out the form in the modal screen.

 To add additional phases, scroll down to find the ‘add new phase’ card.
-Provide a name and optionally check the ‘milestone’ box, then click ‘Add’ to add the phase to your workflow.
+Provide a name, then click ‘Add’ to add the phase to your workflow.

 A task is a single piece of work in a project, to be completed by users assigned to roles as designated in the template builder or project workspace.
 Tasks are children of phases.
-Tasks have conditions, which are either yes/no or document upload.
+Tasks have conditions, which are either yes/no, document upload or date completed.

 To add a task, click the ‘+Add’ button underneath the phase to which you want to assign a task.
 This will open a modal screen that will prompt you to fill out a number of fields, as outlined below.